Walsoken: Landmarks

-All Saints Parish Church
+All Saints’ Parish Church

-All Saints' Church in Walsoken is a Grade I listed building and consists of a nave with south and north aisles, chancel with south and north chapels, south porch The nave and chancel are both late Norman and date from c.1146.
+All Saints' Church in Walsoken is a Grade I listed building, and consists of a nave with south and north aisles, a chancel with south and north chapels, and a south porch.
+The nave and chancel are both late Norman and date from c.1146.
 Above the chancel arch is a 15th-century carving of King David with harp.

 This church is crowned by a prominent west tower with four turrets and a spire which dates from the medieval period.
 To the base of the tower is the rounded Norman west doorway.
 The interior of the church has massive Norman arcades which are rich with zigzag moulding decoration.
 An arch in the chancel is supported on carved banded shafts.
 On one side is the 15th-century doorway to the old rood loft.
 The nave roof has painted angels and other figures in delicately canopied niches.
 There are 15th-century screens in both aisles, one with most intricate tracery, stalls with carved heads, battered figures on old benches, and over the tower arch two paintings of the judgement of Solomon with a statue of a king enthroned between them.
-The Seven Sacrament font is 400 years plus old.
-This pre-Reformation font is decorated with sculptures of the crucifixion and seven sacraments (these are; Baptism, Confession, Confirmation, Last Rites, Mass, Matrimony and Ordination), eight saints under rich canopies (these are; Catherine, Paul, John, Magdala, Steven, Margaret, Peter and Dorothea), and round the base this inscription to those friends of the church who gave it: "Remember the souls of S. Honyter and Margaret his wife, and John Benforth, Chaplain 1544".
+The Seven Sacraments font is 400 years plus old.
+This pre-Reformation font is decorated with sculptures of the crucifixion and seven sacraments (these are; Baptism, Confession, Confirmation, Last Rites, Mass, Matrimony and Ordination), plus eight saints under rich canopies (these are; Catherine, Paul, John the Baptist, Mary of Magdala, Stephen, Margaret, Peter, and Dorothea), and round the base this inscription to those friends of the church who gave it: "Remember the souls of S. Honyter and Margaret his wife, and John Benforth, Chaplain 1544".